DomVinyard/blog/_drafts/why-s-it-so-hard-to-find-a-co-founder.md

 Try to identify a few people in your network with complimentary skills.
 If you're more technical, think of a commercially-led person to be your counterpart and vice-versa.
 Cast a wide-net to think about who you've enjoyed working with in the past and who could be a genuinely valuable addition to your project.

 If no one springs to mind, create a job description of your ideal candidate.
 Do a bit of Linkedin or Twitter stalking and create a shortlist of potential options.
-Consider casting a wide net and asking for introductions to a wide-range of people that could fit the bill.
+Consider going beyond your network and ask people in your network who know you well for introductions to a wide-range of people that could fit the bill.

-Sadly, as was once the case with dating, [the best time to find a co-founder is when you're not actually looking for a co-founder to start a company with right now.](https://www.ycombinator.com/library/8h-how-to-find-the-right-co-founder) So really think back to any project or work endeavour that you found rewarding and see if anyone springs to mind.
+As once was the case with dating, [the best time to find a co-founder is when you're not actually looking for a co-founder to start a company with right now.](https://www.ycombinator.com/library/8h-how-to-find-the-right-co-founder) So really think back to any project or work endeavour that you found rewarding and see if anyone springs to mind.

 If you're unsure whether founding solo or working with someone else is the best fit, consider a partnership.
-Using platforms like Product Hunt, Twitter or IndieHackers can be a great place to meet likeminded people.
+Using platforms like [Product Hunt](https://www.producthunt.com), [Bumble Bizz](https://bumble.com/en/bizz) or [IndieHackers](https://www.indiehackers.com) can be a great place to meet likeminded people.
 Share your story and what you're trying to achieve, if it leaps out to someone, they'll be sure to offer feedback.
 Then potentially do some work for equity and the rest is history.

-Trust me.
-This is not a relationship to enter without tackling the difficult questions at the outset.
+**Ask Difficult Questions Early On**

+In the co-founder "honeymoon phase", when you're spending all day brainstorming with a glint in your eye and plotting your visions for the future, is when one should be asking these difficult questions:

+1. What kind of organisation do I (or now we) want to build?
+2. What are our main objectives?
+Are they aligned?
+3. Are we building a slow and steady life-style business or a hyper-growth risky endeavour?
+4. What position should each of us take?
+5. What milestones do we want to hit and what are your key metrics to get there?
+6. How do we divide equity in a way that is fair? _Hint, hint.
+The answer is  never 50/50._

+**Anybody can be a founder**

+The next generation of founders won’t look the last generation, teams will be more global, more flexible and significantly more diverse.
+We believe in ideas, in rapid innovation, we believe that the barriers to entry are institutional rather than limitations of talent or passion.
+We believe, ultimately, that anybody can be a founder.

+**NewCo is the simple way to launch a startup: an app for professionals to work on each others' ideas for equity.
+The app is available this week on iOS and Android.**